neshvig10/neshvig10/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 I’m currently working on some cool projects
-- 🌱 I’m currently learning MERN Stack and Web3
+- 🌱 I’m currently learning and Web3
-- 👯 I’m looking to collaborate on interesting projects
+- 👯 I’m looking to collaborate on interesting projects which involves MERN stack
 - 🤔 I’m looking for help with Open Source Contributions
 - 💬 Ask me about Front End Development
 - 📫 How to reach me: s.vigneshwaran.cse21@iitbhu.ac.in